Grease Trap Maintenance Sacramento Restaurants | Essential Guide

 Use the 25 percent rule.
 Most interceptors should be cleaned when grease plus settled solids reach one-quarter of capacity.
 Many kitchens hit that point every 1 to 3 months, depending on the menu and volume.
 Portland’s program clearly explains the 25 percent trigger.

 To keep planning simple, embed your grease interceptor maintenance into a calendar with reminders.
-Refer to this practical guide to a calendarized plan and copy the framework for your team: link from the “restaurant grease trap maintenance schedule” below.
+Refer to this practical guide to a calendarized plan and copy the framework for your team

 Daily, Weekly, Monthly Tasks